fedehsq/fedehsq/README.md

 ## Hi there <img src="https://github.com/fedehsq/fedehsq/blob/main/images/hi.gif" width="30px">
 I love coding and to develop software, in particular mobile app.
-I'm from Italy, living in Carrara and currently studying Cybesecurity at University of Pisa.
+I'm from Italy, living in Carrara and currently studying Cybesecurity at University of Pisa.\
+Visit my [website](https://fedehsq.github.io/) and if you are a student, this [timetable web app](https://fedehsq.github.io/timetable/) could help you!

 ## Languages
 ![](https://img.shields.io/badge/Code-Dart-red)\